 Common Questions during an Exit Interview

 There are many job specific questions your employer asks during an exit interview, though there are additionally a good number of generic questions you can expect at the beginning of the process.
-Some common exit interview questions include:
+Some common exit interview questions include:- What are the main reasons for resigning?

 - Did you enjoy working for us?